ingo/ingo.github.io/_recipes/all_purpose_stir_fry_sauce.md

 time: 10 minutes
 title: All Purpose Stir Fry Sauce
 ---

+ It's a flavorful glossy sauce made with soy sauce, oyster sauce, sesame oil, and other aromatic ingredients.
+Use it to pull together any combination of meat or veggies into a tasty stir fry.

 ### Ingredients

 * `1/4 cup / 65 ml` light soy sauce